Felipe Drugovich: 2020

 Drugovich qualified fifth at Spa-Francorchamps, but would turn out to have a tough weekend there.
 On lap 4, while battling for seventh place, Drugovich collided with teammate Matsushita, the Japanese driver slamming into the barrier and retiring on the spot.
 Drugovich meanwhile, damaged his front wing in the incident.
 He eventually finished the race in 20th, albeit last.
 However, after the race, Drugovich was disqualified for pitting on the last lap which violated the rules.
 He finished the sprint in 13th.
 Another poor weekend in Monza followed.
 He finished 16th after a poor start in the feature race and retired in the sprint race, after Roy Nissany hit him at the back while running just outside the top ten.
 Drugovich had a solid weekend at Mugello improving a place on the first lap of the feature race after qualifying 5th.
 When Alesi brought out the safety car, Drugovich pitted for fresher tyres that left him down in 13th.
 However, he managed to fight back to fight to third on lap 31.
 Unfortunately, on the last lap, Delétraz snatched away the podium place from him, and so Drugovich was classified fourth.
 Drugovich was comfortably running in the top 8 for most of the sprint race, however he encountered a car issue.
 He was quickly overtaken during the later stages and finished 15th.

-Drugovich had another point-less weekend in Sochi.
+Drugovich had another weekend without points in Sochi.
 He was hit from behind on lap 1 in the feature race, and with too much damage sustained, was unable to continue.
 His sprint race would be just as horrible, finishing last in a red-flagged sprint race after Drugovich had problems with pedal shifts in his steering wheel.
 Drugovich qualified second for the first Bahrain round, but passed polesitter Callum Ilott into the first corner.
 Despite being undercut by Ilott during the pit stops, Drugovich managed to pass him again on lap 20.
 He would therefore go on to win his first feature race by a dominant 14 seconds describing his win as "surprising".
 He started eighth for the sprint race, which was where he finished.
 For the second Bahrain round, Drugovich qualified fifth and would be in a battle for the lead for most part of the feature race.
 Eventually, he finished fourth.
 However, Nikita Mazepin was penalised for track limits while defending against Yuki Tsunoda and Drugovich, which promoted the Brazilian driver to third.
 Drugovich capped off the season with a point in eighth at the sprint race.
 Overall, Drugovich finished his maiden campaign in 9th with 121 points.
 He achieved a total of three wins, a pole and a fastest lap each, and four podiums.